 Hostgator offers affordable hosting plans with generous disc space and bandwidth allocations, with an easy control panel and 1-click installs for scripts.
 Other benefits include 4,500 free website templates, a $100 Google AdWords offer, 24/7/365 customer support, and a 99.9% uptime guarantee.

 You can read a number of good reviews online about Hostgator.
 Check out this head-to-head Bluehost vs HostGator comparison.

-All GoDaddy's web hosting plans include a free domain and free email accounts, 12-click install for more than 200 free applications, a flexible and easy control panel, 24/7 security and customer support, and a 99.9% uptime guarantee.
+All GoDaddy's web hosting plans include a free domain and free email accounts, 1-click install for more than 200 free applications, a flexible and easy control panel, 24/7 security and customer support, and a 99.9% uptime guarantee.

 There are other excellent alternatives, but these three are consistently considered as among the best in the web hosting industry.

 So are you determined to take your business online?
 First, you will need a web hosting company and not just any provider, but one that is dependable, trustworthy and economical.
 Make sure you get all the features you require in a hosting plan that fits your budget.

 With the right hosting plan and provider, setting up and running a website should be much easier for you.